graveja0/health-care-markets/README.md

 plurality of patients) to the same town/city name are grouped into the same HSA.
 Additional edits are then made by hand to ensure that the ZIPs that comprise the HSA are geographically contiguous.

+A major diffrence between HSA detection and community detection as outlined here is that for HSA definitions there is only a single “connection” allowed: the hospital with the plurality of patients from the ZIP.
+By comparison, under our approach we allow for multiple ZIP-hospital connections, so long as at least 10% of the ZIP’s patients are treated at the hospital, or 10% of the hospital’s overall volume derives from the ZIP.

 ### Community Detection vs. Hospital Referral Regions (HRRs)